-JEE Main Eligibility Criteria 2021.
+JEE Main Eligibility Criteria 2023.
 The Joint Entrance Examinations (JEE) are conducted annually to select students for admission to various technical institutions across the country.
 They are held in 4 stages JEE main which is conducted by the NTA and JEE advanced which is held by a different IIT every year.
 For more details are available at https://jeemain.nta.nic.in.

 JEE Main Eligibility Criteria 2023: The candidate must have been born on or after October 1, 1994.
 Candidates interested in applying need to be intermediate or class 12 pass from a recognised board and must have appeared and qualified in class 12th examination or should appear in the class 12 examination in the current year.

 Admission criteria for IIT: The number of attempts for JEE Main is limited to 3.
 Admission criteria to undergraduate engineering Programs at NITs, IIITs, Other Centrally Funded technical institutions, institutions funded by participating state governments, and other Institutions shall include the performance in the class 12/equivalent qualifying Examination and in the Joint Entrance Examination, JEE (Main).